 I am partial to the DejaVu font family.
 I use them pretty much everywhere.

 I use st (aka Simple Terminal).
-I actually really like the model of patching a minimal piece of software with the features that I need and I enjoy its simplicity and speed.
+I like the model of patching a minimal piece of software with the features that I need and I enjoy its simplicity and speed.

 However, I find the tools available on the command line (

 I use Neovim.
 I am very comfortable with the keybindings and modal nature of vim and vim-like editors.
 I use a select few plugins and a colour scheme but try to keep things as minimal as possible.

 I use claws-mail.
-It has so far provided the best out-of-the-box experience of any mail client I’ve tried.
+It has provided me the best out-of-the-box experience of any mail client I’ve tried.
 It’s fast, has GPG support, and handles multiple accounts very well.
 When I need to go offline, I synchronize my mail with mbsync.